-When the review window pops-up, copy the (quite lengthy) URL in the address bar on the top of the screen.
+When the review window pops up, copy the (quite lengthy) URL in the address bar on the top of the screen.
 The default string of numbers, symbols, and letters doesn’t make for an attractive URL so simplify the links so that customers can easily remember them.
-Use a URL shortening tool like Bit.ly or Google’s own URL Shortener, which makes it easier to share it on social media, emails, or even receipts.
+Use a URL shortening tool like Bit.ly or Ow.ly by Hootsuite to generate shortened Google reviews links that are easier to share on social media, emails, or even receipts.

-How to Effectively Use A Google Review Link
+How to Effectively Use A Google Reviews Link

 Send An Email

-Research shows that up to 70% of reviews come from emails sent after the purchase.
-Crafting a visually appealing message with your Google review link can easily convince customers to provide the substantial feedback you need to attract more customers and improve the overall service.
+Research shows that up to 70% of online reviews come from emails sent after the purchase.
+Crafting a visually appealing message with your Google reviews link can easily convince customers to provide the substantial feedback you need to attract more customers and make operational improvements.

 Use SMS Messaging

 Mobile devices are ubiquitous in today’s digital age, and you can use them to have a direct line to any customer.
-Your short Google review link reduces the overall length of your message, which is essential to quickly capturing the attention of any consumer.
+Your Google reviews link reduces the overall length of your message, which is essential to quickly capturing the attention of any consumer.

-Most messages are read within three minutes.
-A short link along with a cordial tone makes it more likely for customers to give you those valuable reviews.
+Most messages are read within 3 minutes.
+A shortened link along with a cordial tone makes it more likely for customers to give you those valuable reviews.

-If you are managing multiple business locations, you can use the Ask Tool by ReviewTrackers to create email and SMS campaigns to help generate more reviews on Google.
+If you are managing multiple business locations, you can use the Ask Tool by ReviewTrackers to create email and SMS campaigns that help generate Google reviews.
 The Ask Tool is extremely useful for marketers looking to automate their review generation efforts.
-It also includes intelligent workflow features that help you optimize results and personalize your review requests while also working in compliance with Google review policy.
+It also includes intelligent workflow features that help you optimize results, personalize your review requests, and work in compliance with Google review policy.

-The Online Reviews Survey showed that 80% of consumers believe that a business cares about them when someone from the management team responds to their review.
-Unfortunately, 63% of consumers say that a business never responds to their feedback.
+According to online reviews statistics, 80% of consumers believe that a company cares about them when someone from the management team responds to their review.
+Unfortunately, 63% say that a business never responds to their feedback.

-Deliver a Better Customer Experience with A Google Review Link
+Deliver a Better Customer Experience with A Google Reviews Link